PecanProject/betydbdoc-dataentry/bulk_upload.md

 1. Sample Size and Standard Error

     As noted above, these are both optional, but if one of these is included, the other must be included as well.
-In other words, the column heading list must include both of `n` and `SE` (or, in the case of traits, `[trait or covariate variable k] n` and `[trait or covariate variable k] SE`) or neither.
-Note that if `n` and `SE` are not given fields of the uploaded CSV file, the value of the `n` column of the traits or yields table will default to 1 and the `stat` and `statname` column values will default to NULL.
+In other words, the column heading list must include both of `n` and `SE` or neither.
+Note that if `n` and `SE` are not included in the uploaded CSV file, the value of the `n` column of the traits or yields table will default to 1 and the `stat` and `statname` column values will default to NULL and the empty string, respectively.

 2. Cultivar